payne1778/cs4900-karto/Project-Proposal/Project-Planning/FiveWs.md

 ## Who

-- Everyday Car Owners
+- Vintage Car Owners

 ### Who NOT

 - Mechanics/Shop Owners
-- Car Hobbyists
+- Car Dealerships

 ## What

-- Query Car Information
+- Keep track of car information
-- Record Maintaince History & Milage
+- Record maintenance history & milage
-- Find local spots for gas/repairs
+- Find local gas stations
+- Keep track of trusted gas stations
+- Remind the user when maintenance is due

 ### What NOT